zMynxx/gitops-enterprise-q-and-a/README.md

 ## Argo CD supports a "kustomize" property inside an Application CRD.
 Is it a good practice to use it?

 - Yes because it bundles everything an application needs in a single file
-- **✔️ Yes because you can add your own kustomize overrides inside an Argo CD application**
+- Yes because you can add your own kustomize overrides inside an Argo CD application
-- No because you are mixing different types of manifests in the same application, forcing developers to need Argo CD even for local deployments
+- **✔️ No because you are mixing different types of manifests in the same application, forcing developers to need Argo CD even for local deployments**
 - No because you shouldn't use Kustomize for Argo CD applications.
 Helm charts are the best recommendation for your own applications

 ## A developer wants to test locally a Helm application that is already deployed by Argo CD in the "Staging" environment.
 Ideally,